From the classic Sidecar to a few modern twists, the stunning brandy cocktails are incredible.

 I love everything about this drink.
 I love the way it looks, the way it smells, and especially the way it tastes.

-As you can probably guess from that ingredients list, it’s a sweet drink.
+And as you can probably guess from that ingredients list, it’s a sweet drink.

 Even so, there’s a freshness to it that makes it sweet without being candy-like or sickeningly sugary.